BeamMP/Docs/docs/en/scripting/server-reference.md

 Triggered when a player edits their vehicle and applies the edit.
 The `data` argument contains the car's change config as json.
 When cancelled, the edit is not applied.

 ##### `onVehicleDeleted`
- Lua, among other things.

-Custom Commands
-In order to implement custom commands for the server console, the event onConsoleInput can be used.
-This can be useful when you want to add a way for the server owner to signal something to your plugin, or to display internal state in a custom way.

-Here’s an example:

-function handleConsoleInput(cmd)
-    local delim = cmd:find(' ')
-    if delim then
-        local message = cmd:sub(delim+1)
-        if cmd:sub(1, delim-1) == "print" then
-            return message
-        end
-    end
-end

 Arguments: `player_id: number`, `vehicle_id: number`
 Cancellable: NO